aakshjn/AutoVAMOT/Readme.md

 4. Now, start the MATLAB and run the sampling code.
 5. If everything goes through, you can see the 'simulation performed sucessfully' message on the MATLAB command line after each performed simulation.

+### Example shown:
+The file SA_maxima.m contains a small code that maximises the phase noise of an oscillator circuit.
+The circuit contains 7 design parameters to be optimized.
+In SA_maxima.m, the function: simulate([args]) takes the design parameters values as argument for simulation in Cadence-spectre.

+In simulate.m file, as the simulation is performed, the corresponding results are stored in text file (here, ''outputtest.txt'') which is read by the function: read_ocnPrint();

 ### Disclaimer:
 The script has been tested only for Linux.